 – “Parasites,” NoSo

-Released July 8, 2022 via Partisan Records, Stay Proud of Me is a truly thrilling debut – not to mention a beautiful and breathtaking introduction to Abby Hwong, the non-binary Korean-American singer, songwriter, producer, and guitarist behind the NoSo name.
+Released July 8, 2022 via Partisan Records, Stay Proud of Me is a truly thrilling debut – not to mention a beautiful and breathtaking introduction to Baek Hwong, the non-binary Korean-American singer, songwriter, producer, and guitarist behind the NoSo name.
 Operating in the indie, dream-pop space, NoSo’s music has long been lush and lilting, enveloping and enchanting: 2018’s debut single “Allie” set a firm foundation, but it’s been through more recent songs like the cinematically smoldering “Honey Understand” and the buoyant, glistening pop song “David” that NoSo’s songwriting voice fully came into view.

 For 24-year-old Hwong, this album is a long time coming – a “best-of-the-best” of their songwriting and production over the past five-plus years, and a candid journey through their innermost sanctum.